 - Technology fit.
 You want a Swift developer who understands what you are trying to build.

 - Developer workflow.
 It’s always a plus if a developer is already familiar with in-house collaboration tools, test suites, development methodologies, and version control systems.

 - Feedback.
 Check reviews from past clients for glowing testimonials or red flags that can tell you what it’s like to work with a particular Swift developer.

-How to write an effective Swift development job post
+How to write an effective Swift job post

 With a clear picture of your ideal Swift developer in mind, it’s time to write that job post.
-Although you don’t need a full job description as you would with employment, aim to provide enough detail for a freelancer to know if they’re the right fit for the project.
+Although you don’t need a full job description as you would when hiring an employee, aim to provide enough detail for a contractor to know if they’re the right fit for the project.

 - Scope of work: From getting accepted in the App Store to running unit tests, list all the deliverables you’ll need.

 - Project length: Your job post should indicate whether this is a smaller or larger project.